Home » Practice Areas » Personal Injury » Premises Liability Lawyer

 To have a valid premises liability claim, you will be required to meet several standards as prescribed by the law.
 You will first need to prove that the accident occurred on the property and that it caused your injuries and you suffered damages too as a result.

 You will need as much evidence as possible to strengthen your claim including photos of the unsafe property, medical and financial records relating to the injury, and eyewitness testimony about the accident.
-Reputable premises liability lawyers such as those at The Law Office of Robert C. Shea, P.C. can help you identify and collect the right evidence to support your claim.
+Reputable premises liability lawyers such as those at Shea Culgin Law can help you identify and collect the right evidence to support your claim.

 Still, there are numerous components that determine whether or not you have a valid premises liability claim.
 One of the most important considerations is to identify the condition that caused the injury.
 Here are common unsafe conditions that may result in personal injuries: